MarcosTypeAP/soundpad/README.md

 ## Installation

-This program does not require installation, as it is a single statically compiled binary, you can just run it.
+This program **DOES NOT** require installation, as it is a single statically compiled binary, you can just run it.
 But if you really want to install it:

 ### Linux